Doberm4n/POELevelingGuide/OptionalGuideText/Glossary.md

 - > **Bleed** is an ailment that deals physical damage over time to the affected target.
 Moving targets suffer increased bleeding damage.
 Only physical damage from attacks can inflict bleed;
 - > **Poison** is an ailment that deals chaos damage over time to the affected target;
 - > **Ignite** is an elemental ailment associated with fire that causes the affected target to take burning damage (fire damage over time);

+#### Charges

+- > **Endurance** Endurance charges are one of the three charge types.
+They are associated with strength and represent a temporary increase to the ability to endure pain during combat.
+They are visualized as glowing red orbs surrounding the character.
+The physical damage reduction stacks with the damage reduction from armour, so that they are both applied at the same time;
+- > **Frenzy** Frenzy charges are one of the three charge types.
+They are associated with dexterity and represent a temporary increase to swiftness and fervor during combat.
+The charges are visualized as glowing green orbs surrounding the character;
+- > **Power** Power charges are one of the three charge types.
+They grant a temporary buff associated with intelligence and represent an increase to concentration and arcane energies during combat.
+They are visualized as glowing blue orbs surrounding the character.
+Gaining a new power charge resets the duration of all remaining power charges;